 This is usually the chocolate chips for baking.

 Now we have a concern.
-This type of chocolate has the highest concentration of caffeine and theobromine.
+If my dog ate chocolate like this, I might head for the medicine chest (over a few squares of the stuff) because it has the highest concentration of caffeine and theobromine.
 Therefore, as little as two small one-ounce squares of baking chocolate can be toxic to a 20-pound dog.

 If you don't bake your own home made confections, you won't have this around the house anyway.